kbanzuela/test-tree-service/readme.md

 Ownership
 -----------------
-Developed by Karlo Banzuela for Shippit Senior Software Engineer Application
+Developed by Karlo Banzuela for Senior Software Engineer Application